-The ScottRasmussen.com national survey found that 3% would vote for some other party and 7% are not sure.
+The survey also found that 3% would vote for some other party and 5% are not sure (see crosstabs).

-This information was collected as part of the ScottRasmussen.com Daily Tracking Poll.
-Our mission is to enhance the public dialogue through data-driven analysis that explores the underlying currents of public opinion (read About Us).
+The mission of ScottRasmussen.com is to enhance the public dialogue through data-driven analysis that explores the underlying currents of public opinion.